kittinunf/Tumboon-Server/README.md

 ## Build
 * Run xcode with `cmd+r` and selecting tumboon as Target
-* Check whether `http://localhost:8888` is working with browser of your choice and see "yey!" on the screen
+* Check whether `http://localhost:8888` is working with browser of your choice and see "Server for Tumboon App" on the screen

 ## dependencies
 * [Swifter](https://github.com/httpswift/swifter) - Basic Server implementation